 On your form of proxy, you may indicate how you wish your proxyholder to vote your common shares.
-Where you have specified a choice with respect to any matter to be acted upon, your common shares will be voted in accordance with the choice you have made.
+Where you have specified your choice on any matter, your common shares will be voted as specified.

 If you return a proxy, but do not specify a choice, your common shares will be voted: